 The BBFC can advise a customer, if required, on the interpretation of these areas but the decision as to whether or not to submit a work lies with the distributor.

-- human sexual activity or acts of force or restraint associated with such activity;
+- it depicts or promotes acts of force or restraint associated with human sexual activity;

 If the work does include any of the above elements then the exemption is lost and the work must be submitted to the BBFC for classification.